13 Foods That Are High in Zinc to Help You Fight Your Next Cold

 Time to eat those grains for breakfast, since one packet of plain oatmeal provides 1.1 mg of the mineral, or seven percent of your daily value.
 “Spice up plain oatmeal by sprinkling with cinnamon, and an antioxidant-rich fruit of your choice, such as berries,” says Zamarippa.
 “To enhance the zinc profile even more, add a small handful of sliced almonds to your oatmeal for an easy, protein-packed breakfast.”
 Check out these 10 tasty oatmeal ideas.

 Let’s start with the fact that they’re one of the six superseeds you should be eating.
 Then consider that one ounce of dry sunflower seeds contains 1.5 mg of zinc.
 “For those of us who like to have something to munch on while we’re out and about, sunflower seeds are a fun way to add a touch of zinc in a snack,” says Anna Mason, RDN, a registered dietitian nutritionist in Ventura County, California.
 “My caution here is to watch out for the salt, so look for unsalted sunflower seeds if you can.”
+Check out more about the health benefits of sunflower seeds.

 Each half-cup of cooked broccoli contains about .25 mg zinc.
 “The total amount of zinc in broccoli is certainly on the low end of this list,” says Mason.
 “However, broccoli contains one of the highest amounts of zinc per calorie of any vegetable, so while it’s not going to get you to your recommended daily amount itself, it can certainly play a supporting role as a dipper or in a stir-fry.”
 Ever wondered why you can’t find canned broccoli?
 Here’s why.